 Scroll down to see my Today Show segment on Watermelon Hacks for more summer fun!

-I wanted to create my own, unique, chic and appetizing fruit cakes.
+I wanted to create my own, unique, chic and appetizing melon cakes.
 You’ve seen all kinds of fresh fruit and watermelon cakes around the last few years I’m sure.
 I know I have!
 Mine are simple, tasty and so beautiful they can be summer centerpieces.

 This post may include affiliate links.
 Please see my disclosure agreement for details.